ClovCG/mine-project/README.md

 ## Download

-The game can be downloaded by [clicking here](https://github.com/ClovCG/mine-project/releases/latest) (or by going to the releases section of this page).
-Game is plug and play, no installation needed.
+The game can be downloaded by [clicking here](https://github.com/ClovCG/mine-project/releases/latest) (or by manually going to the releases section of this page).
+Game is plug and play, no fancy installation needed.

 ## Installation

-1. Extract all files in the same folder/directory
+1. Extract all files in the same folder/directory.
-2. Play
+2. Play.